-If Mrs Wilkinson dies within seven years of making the gift:
+If Mrs Roberts dies within seven years of making the gift:

-- the discounted gift of £41,760 will become chargeable to IHT at 40%.
-If an entry charge was paid, for example the maximum £8,352 quoted above, this can be used as a credit to reduce the tax due.
-It may be possible to reduce this IHT charge further if at least three years have passed, due to taper relief (see page 14). - withdrawals to pay Mrs Wilkinson cease and the entire value of the trust fund can be distributed to her family. - the growth on the bond will not be subject to IHT - except if periodic or exit charges apply (see page 15). - Mrs Wilkinson's executors may need to negotiate with HM Revenue & Customs (HMRC) to determine the actual discount to be applied to the trust fund.
-If HMRC agrees with our calculations, then in Mrs Wilkinson's case the full discount of £58,240 will all be free from IHT.
+- The discounted gift of £41,760 will become chargeable to IHT at 40% as this is a potentially exempt transfer.
+It may be possible to reduce this if at least three years have passed, due to taper relief (see page 17). - Withdrawals to pay Mrs Roberts cease and the entire value of the trust fund can be distributed to Sally and Jill. - The growth on the bond will not be subject to IHT. - Mrs Roberts' executors may need to negotiate with HMRC to determine the actual discount to be applied to the trust fund.
+If HMRC agrees with our calculations, then in Mrs Roberts' case the full discount of £58,240 will be free from IHT.

-If Mrs Wilkinson had not applied for a discounted gift trust to reduce her IHT liability, her tax bill could have been £40,000 (40% tax on the investment of £100,000).
-By planning ahead, even if she dies within the first seven years, Mrs Wilkinson, subject to HMRC's agreement on the discount amount, will have reduced her beneficiaries' IHT bill from £40,000 to £16,704 saving them £23,296 (40% tax on the discount
+If Mrs Roberts had not applied for a discounted gift trust to reduce her IHT liability, her tax bill could have been £40,000 (40% tax on the investment of £100,000).
+By planning ahead, even if she dies within the first seven years, Mrs Roberts, subject to HMRC's agreement on the discount amount, will have reduced her beneficiaries' IHT bill from £40,000 to £16,704 saving them £23,296 (40% tax on the discount of £58,240).

-$\pm$ 58,240).
 There may be a further IHT saving as a result of taper relief on the discounted gift of £41,760.
 In addition, any growth on this investment will also be free from IHT.